langtail/langtail-node/CONTRIBUTING.md

 ## Publishing and releases

-Releases are done manually for now.

-### Publish with a GitHub workflow

 When you push a new tag (`vX.Y.Z`), Github Action will automatically publish this version.

 Also create a release from the tag in Github so the Changes are easily visible in https://github.com/langtail/langtail-node/releases